rostag/bigpolicy_eu/README.md

 mongod --dbpath data/db

 Please note — path to database may be different on your machine.
 It's better to keep your DB files outside the source folder to avoid leaking DB files into project repository.

+Windows notes
+Add mongodb to PATH
+run mongo server manually:
+a) go to default folder of mongo e.g.
+C:\Program Files\MongoDB\Server\3.2\bin
+and enter command:
+mongod.exe --dbpath "path_to_bin_mongo_folder"

+This will show waiting for connections message on the console output, which indicates that the mongod.exe process is running successfully.
+14 OCTOBER 11:58

 #### Run Angular-CLI Server